 Kratom is currently banned in Alabama, Arkansas, Sarasota County (in Florida with legislation pending to ban it statewide), Indiana, Tennessee, Vermont and Wisconsin.

-Such questions wouldn't even be asked if people were educated about Kratom, either by doctors or mainstream news outlets.
-Unfortunately, doctors are in the pockets of Big Pharma, the last people who want people suffering from chronic pain turning to an herbal tonic when they can make money off them by selling them on dangerous prescription pain killers.
+Such questions wouldn’t even be asked if people were educated about Kratom, either by doctors or mainstream news outlets.
+Unfortunately, doctors are in the pockets of Big Pharma, the last people who want people turning to an herbal tonic when they can make money off them by selling them on dangerous and profoundly addictive prescription pain killers.

-Numerous journalists, medical experts and advocacy groups have come out in defense of kratom, stating that kratom's potential for good would be jeopardized by the DEA ban.
-They are speaking, of course, about the value of Kratom's key alkaloids, Mitragynine and 7-hydroxymitragynine as herbal analgesics and a potential treatment for heroin addicts and opioid abusers looking for relief from opiate withdrawal symptoms.
+Numerous journalists, medical experts and advocacy groups have come out in defense of kratom, stating that kratom’s potential for good would be jeopardized by the DEA ban.
+They are speaking, of course, about the value of Kratom’s key alkaloids, Mitragynine and 7-hydroxymitragynine.

 After making the announcement in early 2017 that they would welcome public input, they received 23,232 comments within six weeks with 99 % of people opposing the kratom ban.

 Some nonprofit groups like the American Kratom Association, a group that was partially responsible for aggregating the public comments mentioned above, are making concerted efforts to keep Kratom legal.